Sammaye/yii-audittrail/README.md

 ### Storing Timestamps

-The date of the audit can be changed to used timestamps instead using:
+The date of the audit log can be changed to used timestamps instead using:

 	'LoggableBehavior'=> array(
 		'class' => 'site.backend.extensions.modules.auditTrail.behaviors.LoggableBehavior',